ysbiyiklioglu/docker-prometheus-grafana-cms/README.md

 This project sets up a complete monitoring environment using Docker Compose, including Joomla CMS instances with both MySQL and PostgreSQL support, Prometheus for metric collection, Grafana for visualization, and related exporters.

 🧱 Stack Components
-Joomla: Two separate CMS instances (one with MySQL, one with PostgreSQL)
+Joomla: Two separate CMS instances

+One with MySQL

+One with PostgreSQL

 MySQL & PostgreSQL: Database services